Tonkatsu Sandwich or Katsu Sando, an easy to make and delicious Japanese breaded pork sandwich with cabbage and sauce.

 Japanese food is amazing, isn't it?
 I cannot say that I have tried so much of it, but what I did have was always beyond good: sushi, different donburi bowls, onigiri, yakitori.

-And now this tonkatsu sandwich with cabbage and sauce.
+And now this Japanese cabbage salad tonkatsu sandwich!
 So easy to make and so satisfying.
 Not to mention that my kids went crazy for it, this Japanese pork sandwich has become one of their most requested recipes.

 What is katsu sando?

 Basically, a pork cutlet sandwich.
-You can find versions of breaded sandwiches in many other countries (for instance, in Germany, the delicious Schnitzel-Brötchen that you can buy in most bakeries) and the katsu sando is the Japanese version of a Schnitzel sandwich.
+You can find versions of breaded sandwiches in many other countries (for instance, in Germany, the delicious Schnitzel-Brötchen made with baked schnitzel that you can buy in most bakeries), and the katsu sando is the Japanese version of a Schnitzel sandwich.

 But, although a pork cutlet might be the most common piece of meat used for the sandwich, chicken or beef can be used instead.

-A typical katsu sando consists of two slices of crustless white bread, a panko-breaded cutlet, a little mayonnaise, some cabbage slaw, and tonkatsu sauce.
+A typical Japanese cabbage salad tonkatsu consists of two slices of crustless white bread, a panko-breaded cutlet, a little mayonnaise, some cabbage slaw, and tonkatsu sauce.

 Cabbage salad